sensedeep/senselogs/README.md

 ### Dynamic Logging and Environment Variables

-SenseLogs filtering can be dynamically controlled by calling filter APIS or by setting environment varibles for Lambda functions.
+SenseLogs filtering can be dynamically controlled by calling addFilter/setFilter or by setting environment varibles for Lambda functions.

-You can modify the default filter, override filter and sampling filters.
+SenseDeep keeps three log filter sets:

+* The default filter
+* The override filter
+* The sample filter

+The default set defines the base set of log channels that are enabled for output.
+The override set is added to the default set for a limited time duration.
+The sample set is added to the default set for a percentage of log requests.

-The APIs are:
+The APIs to modifiy the filter sets are:

 * setFilter
 * setOverride
 * setSample

-The environment variables are:
+The environment variables to configure the filter sets are:

 * LOG_FILTER
 * LOG_OVERRIDE